 Ersin Han was born in Turkey, 1984, studied Visual Communication Design at Gazi University, Ankara.
 He studied for a master’s degree at Goldsmiths University, Computational Studio Arts, London

 Marshmallow Laser Feast is a creative studio that explores technology to make work which reinterprets the idea of human perception.
 Their expertise has earned a reputation for creating the seemingly impossible—for producing installations that push boundaries, redefine expectations and excite audiences worldwide.
 Their work is responsive and spans kinetic sculpture, film, live performance and virtual reality.
-Barney Steel, Robin McNicholas and Ersin Han Ersin is the driving force behind all Marshmallow Laser Feast projects.
+Ersin Han Ersin, Barney Steel and Robin McNicholas are the driving forces behind all Marshmallow Laser Feast projects.